uril/coco-guest-components/aa-client/initrd/README.md

   kbs-client --url http://localhost:5900 config   --auth-private-key config/private.key set-resource --path default/keys/dummy --resource-file config/dummy_data

 - test it locally
-  AA_SAMPLE_ATTESTER_TEST=yes kbs-client --url http://localhost:5900 get-resource --path default/keys/dummy | base64 -d # verify it's 1234
+  AA_SAMPLE_ATTESTER_TEST=yes kbs-client --url http://localhost:5900 get-resource --path default/keys/dummy | base64 -d # verify it's indeed your passphrase

 ### Run the VM (currently not really cVM):
-Start with a RHEL-9 (likely works on Fedora and others too) VM, with an encrypted rootfs (using luks) with a known (to you) passphrase (the following is using the 'dummy' upstream example which is 1-90a-e The first time you boot, unlock rootfs by entering the passphrase
+Start with a RHEL-9 (likely works on Fedora and others too) VM, with an encrypted rootfs (using luks) with a known (to you) passphrase (the following is using the 'dummy_data' example in kbs/quickstart.md which is 1..90a..e) The first time the VM boots, unlock rootfs by manually entering the passphrase

 - Open a terminal (e.g. gnome-shell)
 #### If not done during installation, register the system such that dnf works